-A person charged with as assault occasioning actual bodily harm may rely on a number of legal defence, including the following.
+A person charged with this offence may rely on a number of legal defences, including the following:

-A separate offence involving actual bodily harm also exists under the Crimes Act.
-This offence is causing a dog to inflict actual bodily harm and is contained in section 35A.
+A separate offence involving causing a dog to inflict actual bodily harm also exists under section 35A of the Crimes Act.
 This offence occurs when a person has control of a dog and causes the dog to inflict actual bodily harm on a person and is reckless to the injury that may be caused by the act.
 This offence is also punishable by up to five years imprisonment.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.